Wellfield Middle School

 Wellfield Middle School is located in Whitley Bay, North Tyneside, serving the areas of Wellfield, Earsdon and Monkseaton.
-In 2015 it had about 300 pupils on its roll from the ages of 9 up to 13.
+In 2015 it had about 360 pupils on its roll from the ages of 9 up to 13.

 History

-Prior to 1972 there was a primary school in Wellfield.
+Prior to 1972, there was a primary school in Wellfield.
 With Northumberland's creation of a three-tier education system, the school was divided into a First School (South Wellfield First School) and a Middle school (originally called South Wellfield Middle School).

-In 1993, South Wellfield Middle School and other schools were threatened with closure by North Tyneside Council with a view to reduce surplus places.
-After a campaign by staff, parents and pupils to keep the school open, the school successfully applied in 1994 to become one of the few grant-maintained schools in North East England.
+In 1993, South Wellfield Middle School and other schools were threatened with closure by North Tyneside Council with a view to reducing surplus places.
+After a campaign by staff, parents, and pupils to keep the school open, the school successfully applied in 1994 to become one of the few grant-maintained schools in North East England.

 Following this success, the school changed its name in September 1994 to Wellfield Middle School (Grant-Maintained).
 When grant-maintained status was abolished, it became known simply as Wellfield Middle School.

 SATs

-Pupils at Wellfield complete their KS2 SATs tests in Year 6.
+Pupils at Wellfield complete their KS2 SAT tests in Year 6.
 Wellfield, along with all other schools in England, have their results published on the DfES website.